mwana/mwana/mwana/apps/smgl/README.rst

 -------------------------------

 *Note* you should look at the fixtures file as it will be loaded and overwrite anything else present everytime you syncdb.
 Make sure this file stays up to date!
+The fixture file is essential for unit testing (or you'd have to create all the structures by hand and ensure that they're in sync with what's really happening on production).
 The fixture file contains:

 * Contact Types essential to the project